 The real great pianists can’t be categorized.
 But they have one thing in common.
 They all know how to use their fingers and arms well.
 So, it may appear there are differences, yet the system is essentially the same.
 That is logical since our anatomy is, in essence, the same.

 3 Steps to Superfast Fingers

 Divide working on the piano finger technique into three phases or steps.
 My teacher, Avi Schönfeld, taught me to work in three phases.
-In every stage, we work in a specific way on a certain passage or exercise.
+In every stage, we work in a specific way on a certain piano passage or piano exercise.

-Like building a house, building the fundament before the roof is wise, likewise, it is wise to follow the steps in the right order in the building finger technique.
+Like building a house, building the fundament before the roof is wise, likewise, it is wise to follow the steps in the right order in the building piano finger technique.